Uber CEO Kalanick likely to take leave, SVP Michael out - source

 Uber will tell employees about the recommendations on Tuesday, said the representative, who declined to be identified.

-The recommendations in Holder's firm's report place greater controls on spending, human resources and other areas where executives led by Kalanick have had a surprising amount of autonomy for a company with more than 12,000 employees, sources familiar with the matter said.
+The recommendations in Holder's firm's report force greater controls on spending, human resources and other areas where executives led by Kalanick have had a surprising amount of autonomy for a company with more than 12,000 employees, a source familiar with the matter said.

-Kalanick and two allies on the board have voting control of the company.
-Kalanick's forceful personality and enormous success with Uber to date, as well as his super-voting shares, have won him broad deference in the boardroom, according to the people familiar with the deliberations.

-Any decision to take a leave of absence will ultimately be Kalanick's, one source said.

 The world's most valuable venture-backed private company has found itself at a crossroads as its rough-and-tumble approach to local regulations and handling employees and drivers has led to a series of problems.